 So yep, they mailed the cache then, AND they paid for the postage!

 My newly repaired Pilot arrived about 2 weeks later:

 And that, friends, is AMAZING customer service.
 Quick replies, a sense of humor, standing by their product, incredibly inexpensive repairs, and going the extra mile to keep your customers happy.
 Plus, of course, products that are built to be strong and tough and to last for years and years.
 Well, unless Dobby gets to them 😉

 So yeah….TOM BIHN.
-Check out their their website (or their factory store, if you’re in Seattle) if you’re looking for a travel bag, back pack, briefcase, duffel bag, tote, stuff to organize travel stuff, etc. You’ll be seriously glad that you did!
+Check out their website (or their factory store, if you’re in Seattle) if you’re looking for a travel bag, backpack, briefcase, duffel bag, tote, stuff to organize travel stuff, etc. You’ll be seriously glad that you did!

 NOTE: We were not compensated for this post or review.
+They didn’t even ask us to do it.
 We’re just fans of Tom Bihn bags!